Helen Hunt Jackson: Mission Indian crusade

-Jackson went to southern California for respite.
+Jackson went to Southern California for respite.
 Having been interested in the area's missions and the Mission Indians on an earlier visit, she began an in-depth study.
 While in Los Angeles, she met Don Antonio Coronel, former mayor of the city and a well-known authority on early Californio life in the area.
 He had served as inspector of missions for the Mexican government.
 Coronel told her about the plight of the Mission Indians after 1833.
 They were buffeted by the secularization policies of the Mexican government, as well as later U.S. policies, both of which led to their removal from mission lands.
 Under its original land grants, the Mexican government provided for resident Indians to continue to occupy such lands.
 After taking control of the territory in 1848, the U.S. generally disregarded such Mission Indian occupancy claims.
 In 1852, an estimated 15,000 Mission Indians lived in Southern California.
 By the time of Jackson's visit, they numbered fewer than 4,000.

 Coronel's account inspired Jackson to action.
 The U.S. Commissioner of Indian Affairs, Hiram Price, recommended her appointment as an Interior Department agent.
 Jackson's assignment was to visit the Mission Indians, ascertain the location and condition of various bands, and determine what lands, if any, should be purchased for their use.
 With the help of the US Indian agent Abbot Kinney, Jackson traveled throughout Southern California and documented conditions.
 At one point, she hired a law firm to protect the rights of a family of Saboba Indians facing dispossession from their land at the foot of the San Jacinto Mountains.

 In 1883, Jackson completed her 56-page report.
 It recommended extensive government relief for the Mission Indians, including the purchase of new lands for reservations and the establishment of more Indian schools.
 A bill embodying her recommendations passed the U.S. Senate but died in the House of Representatives.
 Jackson decided to write a novel to reach a wider audience.
 When she wrote Coronel asking for details about early California and any romantic incidents he could remember, she explained her purpose:

-"I am going to write a novel, in which will be set forth some Indian experiences in a way to move people's hearts.
-People will read a novel when they will not read serious books."
-She was inspired by her friend Harriet Beecher Stowe's Uncle Tom's Cabin (1852).
-"If I could write a story that would do for the Indian one-hundredth part what Uncle Tom's Cabin did for the Negro, I would be thankful the rest of my life," she wrote.